 Before you file for Chapter 7 or Chapter 13, you need to meet a few basic requirements.

 First, you need to meet the residency requirement.
 The residency requirements which apply to you depend on which set of exemptions you plan on using: the federal exemptions, or the Pennsylvania state exemptions.
-In simple terms, “exemptions” are assets and property you get to keep, which cannot be sold by the trustee.
-For example, the federal exemptions provide a “wildcard” exemption, which can be applied to any property, of up to $1,225.
+In simple terms, “exemptions” allow you to keep certain assets and property.
+If your property is exempt, it cannot be sold by the Chapter 7 trustee.
+For example, the federal exemptions provide a “wildcard” exemption.
+This exemption is currently $1,325 and can include an additional $12,575 of any unused homestead exemption.
 By comparison, the Pennsylvania wildcard exemption is only $300.

-You’ll have to take the Means Test to determine which chapter is right for you.
+You will have to take the Means Test to determine which chapter is right for you.
 The Means Test compares your income to the median income for a Pennsylvania household of equivalent size.
-If your income is less than the median, you qualify for Chapter 7 but may be able to file under Chapter 13 in certain situations.
+If your income is less than the median, you qualify for Chapter 7 but you still might want to file under Chapter 13 in certain situations.
 If your income exceeds the median, you must file for Chapter 13 unless you can prove to the judge that your expenses are high enough to qualify you for Chapter 7.

 This is because Chapter 13 is contingent on a long-term, three- to five-year repayment plan, which gives Chapter 13 its nickname of reorganization.
 Chapter 7, which is meant for filers with a greater degree of financial need, does not include a repayment plan.
 As a result, Chapter 7 is much faster than Chapter 13, often concluding in as little as four to six months.